-At the close of this year, we have an unusual, unprecedented amount of situations to grieve.
+Last year, we had an unusual, unprecedented amount of situations to grieve.
 In the U.S. especially, the political divide deepened; lost jobs resulted in lost wages, and broken and estranged relationships dampen the pressured holiday cheer.
 Most evident due to the pandemic, countless people are grieving the loss of loved ones, parents, siblings, grandparents, spouses, close relatives, and friends.
 Many families and communities were hit by multiple losses.
 The grief is complicated by the fact that many did not get to say goodbye to their loved ones or be with them at the time of their death.
 Thousands died in nursing homes or in hospital rooms in isolation.
 In many cases, families could not gather for wakes or funerals to mourn their loved ones and to support each other.

 How do we begin to understand and respond to such grief?